Email List Building Basics

 When it is all said and done, what will pay your bills, an email list of 5,000 and no sales, or an email list of 100 and 25 sales?

-Focusing on the basics will help you sell art online.
+Focusing on the basics will help you sell more art online.

-There are going to be a few questions that you will want to answer before you start building your list.
+There are a few questions that you will want to answer before you start building your list.

 - Are you interested in providing information about new artwork for sale?